The Red Apple

 The Red Apple is a 40-storey, 124 m residential skyscraper on Wijnhaven Island in Rotterdam, Netherlands, designed by KCAP Architects & Planners and Jan des Bouvrie.
 The building was topped out in 2008, completed in 2009, and features 121 units, and a 338-space multi-storey car park.
-It is the eighth-tallest building in Rotterdam.
+It is the tenth-tallest building in Rotterdam.
 The Kopblok is a 53 m building that has an additional 79 apartment units and offices.
 The ground floor is designed for shops and restaurants.
 The entire complex has an open fiber network.